ndsi6382/Simple_CLI_Quoter/README.md

 - `-q FIELD` optionally allows for the querying of a singular field from the data (with no spaces).
 A report will never be generated with this option, and if the field is not found, then the entire data will be output.
 - `-h` displays the help message.

-Note the following additional points:
+If no arguments are given, the help message is displayed.

+### Further Points
 - Arguments are case-insensitive.
 - Currency pair symbols are concatenations of their symbols: USD and AUD = `USDAUD`.